 We would like to thank Attorney Dan Berger for the following information (Curran & Berger LLP, Northampton MA, 413-584-3232).

-It's that time of year when DOS notifies DV lottery winners.
 It is important to remember that winning the lottery is just the first step.
 Selection does not guarantee you will receive a green card.
-In order to receive a green card through the lottery you must still meet all eligibility requirements under U.S. law and must either adjust status in the U.S. via completing the Form I-485 or choose to process at a U.S. consulate outside the U.S. by September 30, 2018.
+In order to receive a green card through the lottery you must still meet all eligibility requirements under U.S. law and must either adjust status in the U.S. via completing the Form I-485 or choose to process at a U.S. consulate outside the U.S. by the stated deadline.
 If your case is not APPROVED by then, you lose the opportunity.
 It's exciting to win the lottery, but these cases are harder than they seem!

 Some reasons why a lottery win might not turn into a green card

-1. Your interview just isn't scheduled before September 30, 2018 for various reasons such as lost files, security delay, etc.
+1. Your interview just isn't scheduled before the stated deadline for various reasons such as lost files, security delay, etc.

 2. DV green card numbers run out before the interview.
 More people are chosen than there are numbers available on the assumption that some of those chosen will not pursue the green card or will be disqualified.
 Again, winning the lottery is just the first step and is not a guarantee that you will receive a green card.